GCSE Science

-In the education system in England and Wales, science at GCSE level is studied through Biology, Chemistry and Physics.
+In the GCSE system in England and Wales, science at GCSE level is studied through Biology, Chemistry and Physics.

 Double Award

 Combined Science results in two GCSEs.
 Those with GCSEs in Combined Science can progress to A Levels in all of the three natural science subjects.
 Prior to this, around 1996, Combined Science GCSEs were available as an alternative to three separate Sciences for many exam boards.